bbauska/UC-Davis-JS-Basics/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~ 161/162. example of else if with test (95) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image161.png?raw=true"
-  width="45%"
+  style="width:45%"
+  title="Example, else if"
-  alt="Example else if." />
+  alt="Example, else if." />
 <img src="./images/image162.png?raw=true"
-  width="45%"
+  style="width:45%"
+  title="Test, example else if"
   alt="Test, example else if." />
 </p>

-<p>I&apos;m going to come back here and I&apos;m going to add, <b>Windows Alt Shift
+<p>I&apos;m going to come back here and I&apos;m going to add, <b>Windows Alt Shift A</b>.
-A</b>.
 And that will comment that.
 It&apos;ll put a comment around something that I&apos;ve selected.
 Down here I&apos;m going to make a variable for colors equals square bracket, quote, red.
 Green Blue Yellow I&apos;m going to make a variable var selected color Equals colors, square bracket and we&apos;ll do three.
 Red is zero, one, two, three.
 Now, over here, so I&apos;ve got that, and that&apos;s great.
 Now I can do an if else statement.
 So I could do if, selected color is the same as equals red or yeah, let&apos;s do red.
 Red in quotes, red.
 If it&apos;s the same as red, then I can console log something out console dot log.
 The color is red.</p>

-<p>Now I can do an else
+<p>Now I can do an else if.
-if.
 And again I can put else if on this line here like so.
+I
-I think it&apos;s a little bit easier to read if you move it down like this else if selected colour in here I&apos;m going to cheat by copying and pasting.
+think it&apos;s a little bit easier to read if you move it down like this else if selected colour in here I&apos;m going to cheat by copying and pasting.
 Else if selected colour is blue.
 And again, I&apos;m just adding these extra spaces because I think it&apos;s a little bit easier to read.
 But it&apos;s not really common practice but that&apos;s okay.
 If the selected colour is blue, then I&apos;m going to console log out.
 Blue actually should do green, green snacks, it doesn&apos;t matter.
 I can go whichever order I want.
 In this I&apos;m just going to go to read because that sort of makes sense and then I can copy and paste the else if.
 Select the colour is change this one to blue, and if it&apos;s not red, green or blue, then it must be yellow.
 Okay, great.
 So with this script in place, we can test this.</p>

-<p>We come over here and refresh this and you can see the color is yellow
+<p>We come over here and refresh this and you can see the color is yellow it went through
-it went through that list of items and chose the correct color.
+that list of items and chose the correct color.
 Whereas, if I come up here and change this to a one to zero one and this.
 You can see I get the color is green.
 Now, what happens if I make a mistake?
 Suppose I put four, zero, one, two, three, oops, there&apos;s no four.
 Let&apos;s see what I get over here.
 You&apos;re going to get mistakes.
 You&apos;re going to have errors and this said, the color is yellow because the else ran.
 Which is not really what I wanted.
 But it is sort of doing that kind of thing or let&apos;s see what happens if we do what happens if I make a mistake and I forget to put commas in here.</p>

-<p>This is a common mistake
+<p>This is a common mistake that I see from students is they&apos;ll forget to put the
-that I see from students is they&apos;ll forget to put the commas in the array, what happens if I do that?
+commas in the array, what happens if I do that?
 Uncaught Syntax Error: Unexpected string on line 29.
 So that gives you a notion that you should come back and take a look at line 29 and see what&apos;s going on in there.
 And hopefully, with this stuff in here this little red underline stuff going on here.
 You&apos;ll see that something&apos;s wrong there, and you&apos;ll put the comments back in very common mistake.
 When we&apos;re starting with this thing, okay, so you can try these different, try these different scripts and see how they work and what they do.
 It&apos;s really helpful to do that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-08">2.08 Switch Statements (5:06)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 163. switch statements (2.08) (96) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image163.png?raw=true"
-  width="40%"
+  style="width:40%"
   alt="2.08.
 Switch Statements." />
 </p>

-<p>JavaScript also has a switch statement which will take a value like
+<p>JavaScript also has a switch statement which will take a value like selected color
-selected color and run it through a bunch of cases.</p>
+and run it through a bunch of cases.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 164. switch statement with examples (96) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image164.png?raw=true"
-  width="50%"
+  style="width:50%"
   alt="Switch statement Examples." />
 </p>

 <p>In case it&apos;s red, it&apos;ll do this, in case it&apos;s blue, it&apos;ll do that,
 in case it&apos;s green, it&apos;ll do that, and then at the bottom there&apos;s a default, you can add a default and it&apos;ll do this if none of these other ones are true.
 It&apos;s important with selection that you add this break in here as well.
 The break will bump out of this switch when one of these true statements comes up.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 165/166. example, switch and case statement (97) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image165.png?raw=true"
-  width="45%"
+  style="width:45%"
+  title="Example, switch/case statements"
   alt="Example, switch/case statements." />
 <img src="./images/image166.png?raw=true"
-  width="45%"
+  style="width:45%"
+  title="Example, switch/case statements"
   alt="Example, switch/case statements." />
 </p>

 <p>Let&apos;s take a look at this really quickly and see what we get over here.
+I&apos;m
-I&apos;m going to go in here, I&apos;m going to comment out these if-else statements.
-Again, I&apos;m going to &quot;Select&quot; them and then do &quot;Option&quot;
-or &quot;Alt Shift&quot; A in Visual Studio Code to quickly just comment this out, so I&apos;m not running that anymore.
+going to go in here, I&apos;m going to comment out these if-else statements.
+Again, I&apos;m going to &quot;Select&quot; them and then do &quot;Option&quot; or &quot;Alt Shift&quot; A in Visual Studio Code to quickly just comment this out, so I&apos;m not running that anymore.
 Then down here, we can run a switch statement, switch parentheses and I&apos;m going to put in here the value in checking its selected color.
 Then the switch statement, I&apos;m just going to paste it in here because it&apos;s a little bit tedious to watch me type it all.
 But I&apos;m going to paste it in here, but I recommend that you type it.</p>

 <p>Type out, case, red:console.log.
-The color
+The color is red and then a semicolon, so that&apos;s
-is red and then a semicolon, so that&apos;s the statement that is going to run and then break and it can be on the same line on the slide I have it on the next line, but you can put it on the same line here, rather than watch me type all of these, I&apos;m going to just paste them in here.
+the statement that is going to run and then break and it can be on the same line on the slide I have it on the next line, but you can put it on the same line here, rather than watch me type all of these, I&apos;m going to just paste them in here.
 But you should type it in because learning the syntax, you&apos;ll learn it by typing it, not by watching me do it.
 Go ahead and make these files and type these in here so we can test it out.
 Then notice I&apos;ve got red, green, blue, and yellow, and up here, if I set select the color to three, I should get 0,1, 2, 3, I should get yellow.
 Let&apos;s see if I get that if I come over here and test this.
 Ensure enough the color is yellow, that&apos;s coming up great.</p>

 <p>I could change the <b>selectedColor&lbrack;0&rbrack;</b> to zero, which will get me the
 first one.
 Now I&apos;ve got red and that break is bumping me out of there.</p>